 We drive down a long gravel road parting a sea of grass.
 I look up and see the moon – a fingernail crescent.
-We park the truck in front of an old gnarled cottonwood tree and cut the lights.
+We park the truck in front of an old cottonwood tree and cut the lights.
 To the west, the night sky is still dark and star-filled; to the east dawn is a faint blue on the horizon.
 “Make sure not to slam your door” Forsberg whispers.
 We grab our gear.
 Tripod?
 Check.
 Camera?
 Check.
 Hat, gloves, blanket?
 Check.
 I slide out of the car and click the door shut.
 We sneak quietly, gear in hand and on our backs, toward our blinds, two dark shadows in the morning twilight.
 “Watch your backpack,” Forsberg says, as I shimmy in between the barbed-wire fence.
 As we approach, our blinds come into focus.
-I unzip, un-click, and unsnap my blind and slide in into the darkness inside.
+I unzip, un-click, and unsnap my blind and slide into the darkness.
 I’m left with only a sliver of light from a small window that opens onto a vast prairie.
 Inside space is tight.
 I kneel and set up my gear: Tripod, Sony FS 7000, gloves, blanket, and a chocolate chip cookie.
 Once everything is in place, we sit and wait.

 I’ve never before been in a blind.
 Not like this one.
 I’ve been in a large, wooden, stationary blind to watch the mighty Sandhill Crane migration on the Platte River, but never a blind as small as this one, nor one this close to the action.

 It’s dark and cold, and I have no idea when they are coming.
 Moments later, we hear them.
 The first, faint sounds are deep, calming, and enchanting.
 I can’t see them, but I know they are there.
 When the prairie chickens finally arrive, I suddenly find myself in the middle of a dance floor.